-Kate came to CCAI as a programs intern during her senior year in college and developed a strong passion for children in need of families and improving the child welfare system through advocacy programming during her internship experience.
-After graduating, Kate attained a spot on the CCAI team in January 2018 and now works closely with the Executive Director in outreach, development, and programming.
+Kate came to CCAI as a programs intern in 2017 and developed a strong passion for children in need of families and improving the child welfare system through advocacy programming during her internship experience.
+Kate attained a spot on the CCAI team in January 2018 and now works closely with the Executive Director in outreach, development, and programming.
 She supports the implementation of CCAI's core programs and annual projects, including the Foster Youth Internship Program®, Angels in Adoption®, and National Adoption Day.
+Kate enjoys volunteering with CASA DC and has been a volunteer since December 2019.
 Kate received a B.A. in International Affairs with a concentration in Conflict Resolution from The George Washington University.

 Taylor Draddy, Director of Policy